Hawaiian Airlines: Early years (1929–1984)

+Hawaiian Air Cargo

+From 1976 to 1977 and again from 1978 to 1980, Hawaiian had a mainland air cargo division called Hawaiian Air Cargo based in Macon, Georgia, focused on the United States Air Force Logair domestic cargo program.
+Hawaiian used Lockheed L-188 Electra freighter aircraft.
+The airline won an Air Force contract for 1976–1977, but then lost the lease of the aircraft it was using and was unable to bid for 1977–1978.
+In 1978, Hawaiian tried once more with a new batch of aircraft.
+Hawaiian Air Cargo operated again 1978–1980, when Hawaiian sold the operation to Zantop International Airlines.

 Growth outside Hawaii (1984–1994)

-Hawaiian Airlines began to expand its footprint throughout the 1980s, as the result of intense competition on inter-island routes created by the entrance of Mid Pacific Air into the market.
+Hawaiian Airlines began to expand its footprint throughout the 1980s as the result of intense competition on inter-island routes created by the entrance of Mid Pacific Air into the market.
 In 1985, the company began its first foray outside the inter-island market through charter services to the South Pacific and then throughout the rest of the Pacific using Douglas DC-8 aircraft.
 Despite the early successes of this new business, Hawaiian was forced to curtail its charter services when the Federal Government banned all DC-8 and B707 aircraft without hush kits from operating within the US.
 Hawaiian did, however, manage to gain a short exemption for its South Pacific services.

 Soon after, in early 1985, the company received the first two of its leased Lockheed L-1011 TriStars.
-One aircraft was used to launch Hawaiian's first scheduled operation out of Hawaiʻi, daily Honolulu-Los Angeles services.
+One aircraft was used to launch Hawaiian's first scheduled operation out of Hawaiʻi: daily Honolulu-Los Angeles services.
 This new service put Hawaiian in direct competition with the major US air carriers for the first time in its history.
 Throughout 1985 and 1986, Hawaiian Airlines added additional L-1011s to its fleet and used them to open up services to other West Coast gateway cities such as San Francisco, Seattle, Portland, Las Vegas, and Anchorage, which placed Hawaiian in further competition against the major US airlines.

-Meanwhile, Hawaiian Airlines also entered the new international markets of Australia and New Zealand in 1986 with one-stop services through Pago Pago International Airport.
+Hawaiian Airlines also entered the new international markets of Australia and New Zealand in 1986 with one-stop services through Pago Pago International Airport.
 Hawaiian also aggressively grew its international charter business and pursued military transport contracts.
 This led to a large growth in the company's revenues and caused its inter-island service's share of revenues to shrink to just about a third of the company's total.